Agadir/regdel/README.md

 * Data model is specified in XML, transformed into classes for use by DataMapper by XSL
 * Views are XML-based and built Ruby Builder
-* User interface is rendered via XHTML and XSL by Nokogiri or NGINX
+* User interface is rendered via XHTML and XSL by Rack-XSLView (maybe NGINX?)

 License